 Standard Days Method (SDM)

 This is like the rhythm method, but it’s simpler.
 It sets the same days (days 8 through 19) as the fertile time for everyone.
 That makes it easier to use.

 You can use an app, a calendar, or a color-coded set of beads to track where you are in your cycle.
 It works best if your cycle is more than 26 days or less than 32.

 Cervical Mucus Method

 This plan involves checking the mucus from your cervix at certain points in your cycle.

 Just after your period, there’s very little.
 When you’re ovulating, there can be a lot.
 You can also notice changes in its texture or color throughout your cycle.
 All of these clues may help you know when you’re ovulating.

 Cervical mucus on your fertile days can look clear, slippery, and stretchy, like egg whites.
 You can use a tissue or your fingers to check it several times a day.
 It’s best to keep a chart so you can see the patterns in your cervical mucus from one cycle to another -- and know when you should skip sex.

 Basal Body Temperature Method

 Another way to tell when you’re fertile is to keep a daily chart of your temperature.
 You use a device called a basal body temperature thermometer at the same time every day.

 But still, you can’t know precisely when you ovulate by this method.
 Also, if you have an illness that causes fever, are stressed, drank alcoholic beverages the night before, have traveled to a different time zone (thus waking up at different times), or have slept in a warmer or colder room than usual -- all may affect your basal body temperature.
 That can also make this method harder to use.

 One way to avoid pregnancy is not to give sperm a chance to meet an egg.
-When you use this method -- also called “pulling out” -- the man pulls his penis out of his partner’s vagina before he ejaculates.
+When you use this method -- also called “pulling out” -- the man pulls their penis out of their partner’s vagina before they ejaculate.